-The assumption that all German Shepherds are aggressive, all the time, simply isn’t true, nor is it a fair statement regarding the breed.
+However, the assumption that all German Shepherds are aggressive, all the time, simply isn’t true, nor is it a fair statement regarding the breed.

 They can also be conditioned to respond to a command given by their handler to attack.
 But this does not mean that they are generally vicious.

-German Shepherds were bred to be herding and guard dogs.
+It is true that German Shepherds were bred to be herding and guard dogs.
 This made them extremely devoted and loyal to their owners and home.

 Mixed Breed Dog Temperament

-As with any hybrid puppy, Pitbull German Shepherd puppies may be more or less like one or both of their parent breeds.
+As with any hybrid puppy, Shepherd Pitt puppies may be more or less like one or both of their parent breeds.
 For this reason, it is imperative to meet both parents and ensure they are friendly and relaxed examples of their breeds.

 As mentioned earlier, your puppy will need to be thoroughly socialized from the day you bring him home.

-German Shepherd Pitbull grooming and shedding
+German Shepherd Pitbull Mix Health and Care

 However, the Pitbull’s short and smooth coat could just use an occasional brushing.

-Inherited health conditions can impact upon mixed breed dogs as well as purebred ones.
+Inherited health conditions can impact mixed breed dogs as well as purebred ones.
 Common examples are hip or elbow dysplasia, eye diseases, dental disease, allergies and skin irritations.